akuzko/zen-service/README.md

 ```

 - [`:assertions`](https://github.com/akuzko/excom/wiki/Plugins#assertions) - Provides `assert` method that
-can be used for different logic checks during command execution.
+can be used for different logic checks during service execution.

 - [`:dry_types`](https://github.com/akuzko/excom/wiki/Plugins#dry-types) - Allows you to use
 [dry-types](http://dry-rb.org/gems/dry-types/) attributes instead of default `args` and `opts`.

 - [`:caching`](https://github.com/akuzko/excom/wiki/Plugins#caching) - Simple plugin that will prevent
-re-execution of command if it already has been executed, and will immediately return result.
+re-execution of service if it already has been executed, and will immediately return result.

 - [`:rescue`](https://github.com/akuzko/excom/wiki/Plugins#rescue) - Provides `:rescue` execution option.
-If set to `true`, any error occurred during command execution will not be raised outside.
+If set to `true`, any error occurred during service execution will not be raised outside.

 ## Development